 6.4.1 Applicability to language

-The vulnerability described in ISO/IEC TR 24772-1:2019 clause 6.4 applies to Java.
+The vulnerability described in ISO/IEC 24772-1:2024 6.4 applies to Java.

 Java implements a subset of ISO/IEC/IEEE 60559:2011 Floating-point arithmetic.

 Java permits the floating-point data types float and double.
-Due to the approximate nature of floating-point representations, the use of floating-point data types in situations where equality is to be tested or where rounding could accumulate over multiple iterations may lead to unexpected results and potential vulnerabilities.
+Due to the approximate nature of floating-point representations, the use of floating-point data types in situations where equality is to be tested or where rounding could accumulate over multiple iterations lead to unexpected results and potential vulnerabilities.
 Instead of testing equality, comparison against a threshold will yield the intended effect, for example: